Phenyo2020/NYTimes/README.md

 The apk file is available for download under the [releases] tab.

-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+You will require latest version of Android Studio 3.0 (or newer) to be able to build the app To build this project, use the "gradlew build" command or use "Import Project" in Android Studio or Alternatively download this repo and extract it to your computer to Import it to your android studio

+STEPS
+The app can be installed and tested in 5 steps:

+Install Android Studio on your machine.
+Create an Android Virtual Device (AVD) in your Android Studio.
+Clone the NYTimes repo to your local machine.
+Open the cloned local project in Android Studio.
+Run the app.

 ## Testing
 The architecture components are highly testable.
 Following table shows how to test various parts of the app